 |CM2||Cours moyen 2 (Middle course)||10|

-They start to move from having one teacher for all the subjects, to specialized teachers for each subject.
+As they get older, they start to move from having one teacher for all the subjects, to specialized teachers for each subject.
 Similar to other countries, the emphasis is on reading, writing, maths, science, language, etc.

 In the 3rd cycle, from CM1 to the 1st year of Middle school, the emphasis is on “consolidation of knowledge”.